BruningLab/warpDOCK/README.md

 In this documentation we will cover:

-o   Setting up a virtual cloud network (VCN) in Oracle Cloud Infrastructure o   Creating the Network File Storage (NFS) server in the VCN and attaching cloud storage devices o   Setting up different computing shapes (CPUs) o   Installing the warpDOCK software o   Description of warpDOCK programs and example implementation
+- Setting up a virtual cloud network (VCN) in Oracle Cloud Infrastructure
+- Creating the Network File Storage (NFS) server in the VCN and attaching cloud storage devices
+- Setting up different computing shapes (CPUs)
+- Installing the warpDOCK software
+- Description of warpDOCK programs and example implementation

 &nbsp;